julien-lafont/protoless/docs/src/main/tut/field.md

 ## Nested fields

-Protocol buffers allows to use a previously defined message as field type.
+Protocol buffers allows to use the previously defined message as a field type.

 protoless operates in the same way: it can encode/decode a field of type `A` if there is an implicit instance of `Encoder[A]`/`Decoder[A]` in the implicit scope.